 Management (based on Diabetes UK guidelines)

-- ABCDE management.
-Fluid boluses as required for shocked/hypotensive patients
+- ABCDE resuscitation.
+Fluid boluses as required for shocked/hypotensive patients.

 - Local guidelines may vary from those who start insulin immediately to those only after glucose ceases to fall with fluids alone.

-- Usually, a fixed-rate insulin infusion scale is used at 0.05 units/kg/hour which is titrated to aim for a glucose or osmolility reduction of about 3mmol/L/hour
+- Usually, a fixed-rate insulin infusion scale is used at 0.05 units/kg/hour which is titrated to aim for a glucose or osmolality reduction of about 3mmol/L/hour.

 Further Reading & References